FilippoMazzara/Progetto_IFO/README.md

     The installation will take a few minutes.

-8. Open the file `app.R` and hit the “Run app” button in the toolbar of the script editor (or type `shiny::runApp("geneApp")` in the R session window).
+8. Open the file `app.R` and hit the “Run app” button in the toolbar of the script editor (or type `geneApp::run_geneApp()` in the R session window).
 The Shiny app should open in a new window.
 You may need to instruct your browser to not block popup windows for this URL.

 ## Basic Usage

+When GeneApp starts you will see the blank overview page where you can upload your data.
+To close the application close the browser window and then click `Stop`.
+The GeneApp process will stop and the browser window will close (Chrome) or gray-out.
 The main section of the app is the overview page, this is where the users will find all the important functions.
 The two main services are the comparison between somatic and germline data sets and the combining of multiple different data sets.
 They mainly differ in their purposes and in the way the data is presented but both